MLWhiz/mlwhiz/content/blog/2020-10-04-custom-dataset-instance-segmentation-scratch.md

 ### Keep Learning

-If you want to know more about various ***Object Detection techniques, motion estimation, object tracking in video, etc***., I would like to recommend this excellent course on [Deep Learning in Computer Vision](https://www.coursera.org/specializations/aml?siteID=lVarvwc5BD0-AqkGMb7JzoCMW0Np1uLfCA&utm_content=2&utm_medium=partners&utm_source=linkshare&utm_campaign=lVarvwc5BD0) in the [Advanced machine learning specialization](https://www.coursera.org/specializations/aml?siteID=lVarvwc5BD0-AqkGMb7JzoCMW0Np1uLfCA&utm_content=2&utm_medium=partners&utm_source=linkshare&utm_campaign=lVarvwc5BD0).
+If you want to know more about various ***Object Detection techniques, motion estimation, object tracking in video, etc***., I would like to recommend this excellent specialization on [Deep Learning](https://coursera.pxf.io/7mKnnY).
 If you wish to know more about how the object detection field has evolved over the years, you can also take a look at my last [post](https://towardsdatascience.com/a-hitchhikers-guide-to-object-detection-and-instance-segmentation-ac0146fe8e11) on Object detection.

 Thanks for the read.
 I am going to be writing more beginner-friendly posts in the future too.
 Follow me up at [Medium](https://mlwhiz.medium.com/) or Subscribe to my [blog](http://eepurl.com/dbQnuX) to be informed about them.
 As always, I welcome feedback and constructive criticism and can be reached on Twitter [@mlwhiz](https://twitter.com/MLWhiz)